 Overcoming Procrastination

-Frustration, a bitter pill to swallow:
+Overcoming Procrastination: Frustration is a bitter pill to swallow!

 ”.. let the beauty of the LORD our God be upon us: and establish thou the work of our hands upon us; yea, the work of our hands establish thou it."
 Ps 90:17 KJV